kredal/TwitchFeeder/README.md

 Print the STL files included in this repository, I used food safe PETG, but you can probably get away with just about anything.
 STL files from https://www.thingiverse.com/thing:2387904 My thanks to rubatan for designing them!

 The body of the box was cut out of 3mm baltic birch on a laser cutter.
 The Lightburn file includes all the parts you need, fit into 12x20 frames for ease of cutting.
-(TODO: add to repository)